cambiotraining/hpc-intro/05-job_arrays.md

 With the information on this table, we should be able to automate our data processing using a SLURM job array.

 1. Use _Nano_ to open the SLURM submission script in `slurm/parallel_drosophila_mapping.sh`.
 The first few lines of the code are used to fetch parameter values from the CSV file, using the special `$SLURM_ARRAY_TASK_ID` variable.
 Fix the `#SBATCH -a` option to get these values from the CSV file. <details><summary>Hint</summary>The array should have as many numbers as there are lines in our CSV file.
 However, make sure the array number starts at 2 because the CSV file has a header with column names.</details>
-2. Launch the job with `sbatch` and monitor its progress (`squeue`), whether it runs successfully (`scontrol show job`), and examine the SLURM output log files.
+2. Launch the job with `sbatch` and monitor its progress (`squeue`), whether it runs successfully (`scontrol show job JOBID` or `seff JOBID`), and examine the SLURM output log files.
-3. Examine the output files in the `results/drosophila/mapping` folder.
-(Note: the output files are text-based, so you can examine them by using the command line program `less`, for example.)
+3. Check if you got the expected output files in the `results/drosophila/mapping` folder.
+(Note: the output files are text-based in a standard bioinformatics format called [SAM](https://en.wikipedia.org/wiki/SAM_(file_format)).)

 Study the submission script to see if you understand the code - and ask the trainers for clarifications if you are unfamiliar with some of the code we used.